Provar

 Navigate to the list view and open it:

 Note that your column headers and row details may differ from the screenshot above.
-Right-click on the hyperlinked Name/Number of one of rows in the list (in this example, the Case Number of a Case) and select ‘Add to Test Case’.
+Right-click on the hyperlinked Name/Number of one of the rows in the list (in this example, the Case Number of a Case) and select ‘Add to Test Case’.

 Locating rows in a list view with Row Number